openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

    * Activity - insulin activity curve

 #### Activate optional information
-* Click the arrow on the right side of the main graph to select which information will be displayed in the main graph.
+* Click the triangle on the right side of the main graph to select which information will be displayed in the main graph.
+* For the main graph just the three options above the line "------- Graph 1 -------" are available.

    ![Main graph setting](../images/Home2020_MainGraphSetting.png)